Tap to get financing

 • HUD 221(d)(4) loans are non-recourse

-• Can take a long time to close — around 11-12 months with traditional application processing (TAP), or around 6-7 months with multifamily accelerated processing (MAP).
+• Can take a long time to close — up to and even more than 12 months with traditional application processing (TAP), or around 8-9 months with multifamily accelerated processing (MAP).

 • Requires a significant amount of documentation, including third-party reports such as environmental assessments, architectural and engineering reports, and market studies.